 Well, first, take a few moments to review our guide to finding workers during a labor shortage.
-We will examine why there is a restaurant labor shortage in the first place, share some methods for finding Professionals to pick up shifts, and talk about different ways to boost your restaurant’s retention rate.
+We will examine why there is a restaurant labor shortage in the first place, share some methods for finding workers to pick up shifts, and talk about different ways to boost your restaurant’s retention rate.

 Why Is There a Restaurant Labor Shortage?